Azmisov/moth/tutorials/deep_reactivity.md

 In some cases, you want to be notified of *deep* changes to an object.
 For example, changes to an object's properties, nested JSON, or maybe the elements of an array.

+### Using class methods

-A traditional way of doing so might be to create a new class type to encapsulate the data, and then only manipulate the data using methods that trigger a notify call as well.
+A traditional way of doing so might be to create a new class type to encapsulate the data.
+Then, only manipulate the data using methods that trigger a notify call.
 In many cases, this can be a great object-oriented approach.
-As a small demonstration:
+As a small
+example:

 ```js
 class Greeting{